lawrancej/CompilerDesign/textbook/05-semantic-analysis.md

 Conversely, an advantage of these semantics is that it allows for informative error messages, rather than error behavior.

 Dynamic checking is also used by higher level languages such as Java and C++ to allow for polymorphism.
-Since objects can be of multiple types and two seperate paths in the code can mean the difference between a shape being a square or circle, it is to difficult to do type checking during compilation.
+Since objects can be of multiple types, it is to difficult to do type checking during compilation.
+Two seperate paths in the code can mean the difference between a shape being a square or circle.
-Instead during run time when we create the new Circle object and try to place it into a variable defined as a shape a seperate proccess running in our code determines wheter or not circle can be a shape.
+Instead during run time when we create the new Circle object and try to place it into a variable defined as a shape.
+A seperate proccess running in our code determines wheter or not the circle can be a shape.

 ### What is type-checking?
 <!---